• Skip to main content

 History of the T Puzzle:

-Search for "dissection puzzle" and you will see there are loads out there.
+Search for "dissection puzzle" and you will find many different variations.
 The "T Puzzle" became popular in the early 20th century, although the first mention of it was in the 19th century.
 Martin Gardner, the man who made mathematics a recreational sport, and whose books I have been exploring said, "I know of no polygon-dissection puzzle with as few pieces that is so intractable."

 Extensions: